-This remedy is appropriate for a child that is very timid, mild and tends to have a yielding disposition.
-Often times they have a strong emotional bond with the mother and cling to them.
+- Pulsatilla: This remedy is appropriate for a child who is very timid, mild and tends to have a yielding disposition.
+Oftentimes, they have a strong emotional bond with their mother and cling to them.
 They may display their anxiety by demanding excessive attention, weeping often and crying at almost everything.
-Generally their anxiety is worse in a warm room and they seek the open air.
+Generally, their anxiety is worse in a warm room and they seek the open air.

-This remedy is one of the first remedies that come to mind when speaking about anticipatory anxiety.
-Lycopodium is suitable for children who have an aversion to undertake new things, yet when they do so they go through it with relative easiness.
+- Lycopodium Clavatum: This is one of the first remedies that come to mind when speaking about anticipatory anxiety.
+Lycopodium is suitable for children who have an aversion to undertaking new things, yet when they do so, they go through it with relative ease.
 A lot of the anticipatory anxiety is because they are afraid they will fail and look foolish.
-Most of these children try to conceal these insecurities with over confident mannerisms.
+Most of these children try to conceal these insecurities with over-confident mannerisms.

-This remedy is often the first remedy considered when it comes to test anxiety and stage fright.
+- Gelsemium: This is often the first remedy considered when it comes to test anxiety and stage fright.
 One of the keynote symptoms for this remedy include anticipation of any unusual ordeal, such as appearing in public, public speaking or test anxiety that can bring on diarrhea.

-This remedy is good for a child that is generally very sharp, alert and desires creative activities yet has many anxieties.
-In their anxious state they become fearful when they are alone and for that reason strongly desire company.
+- Phosphorus: This remedy is good for a child who is generally very sharp, alert and desires creative activities yet has many anxieties.
+In their anxious state, they become fearful when they are alone and, for that reason, strongly desire company.
 They are very restless and fidgety and desire to be rubbed gently.
-When they are anxious they can bite their nails.
-Lastly, they have a strong fear of the dark and their anxiety is often time worse during thunderstorms.
+When they are anxious, they can bite their nails.
+Lastly, they have a strong fear of the dark and their anxiety is oftentimes worse during thunderstorms.

-This is a great remedy if your child is afraid to go to school because of undertaking anything new, such as new people, new classes, etc. This child is excessively shy, they oftentimes hide behind the mother, their hands or furniture as to not be looked at by strangers.
+- Baryta Carbonicum: This is a great remedy if your child is afraid to go to school because of undertaking anything new, such as new people, new classes, etc. This child is excessively shy, they oftentimes hide behind their mother, their hands or furniture so strangers can’t look at them.
 They tend to lack self-confidence.
 If this type of child walks into a room with people laughing, they may assume the people are laughing at them.
 They easily get homesick because they feel a sense of safety in their home.
 Lastly, this child may also have some problems in the classroom with learning.
 They tend to be very forgetful and inattentive, and have a hard time learning and remembering new information.

 Diet may also play a major role in emotional health.
 While sugar itself may not cause anxiety, researchers have found that it might worsen anxiety symptoms.
 In one study, researchers found that rats that binged on sugar and then fasted displayed anxiety-like behaviors.
-It’s important to limit the amount of sugar laden, processed foods in your child’s diets throughout the school year.
+It’s important to limit the amount of sugar-laden, processed foods in your child’s diet throughout the school year.
 This may not only help with keeping their anxiety at bay but also may help improve their overall health and immunity.

-While back to school jitters are common, there are many tips to help tackle them before they get out of hand.
+While back-to-school jitters are common, there are many ways to help tackle them before they get out of hand.
 Consider some of these tips the next time you are faced with a child who is experiencing anxiety around school and life.
 Best wishes for a happy and healthy school year.